Sharayu1071/practice-demo/README.md

-# practice-demo
+# practice-demo for hacktoberfest

-## For student to students

-- only for begineers
+This repo is only for begineers

-If anyone want to contribute then go ahead....
+- steps
+1) fork the repo
+2) add file
+3) make PR
+4) star the repo